ENCCS/max-coe-workshop/content/yambo-tutorial.md

 scancel <jobid>        # to delete jobs in the queue
 ```

 The newly generated databases will be stored in the job directory, as specified by `-J`, while the report, log and output files will be stored in the communications directory (`-C`).
 As this is your first `yambo` run, take a moment to inspect the report and log files, which you can find inside the `-C` directory.
 In these report and log files, you can see the steps performed by `yambo`.
-For instance, the code calculates the screening at every k-point and stores it in the PPA database.
+For instance, the code calculates the screening at every k-point and stores it in the PPA database called `ndb.pp`.
 By opening the report
 ```console
 vim out_00_first_run/r-job_00_first_run_HF_and_locXC_gw0_dyson_rim_cut_em1d_ppa
 ```